ekoabdulaziz96/commerce-api/README.md

 ### Need to know
 - postmant collection in folder `xsources`
 - we use Api-Secret key in header for simple authenticate (check the postmant collection)
+- you can read more, about api explanation in note.txt folder `xsources`
 <br>

 ## How to set connection DB